 This is a strong trend in sustainable finance according to Bloomberg, and even the “future of banking”, according to some experts.
-Since their creation at the end of 2017, “positive incentive loans” (or sustainability loans) have made a remarkable breakthrough in the world of sustainable finance and beyond, in a dynamic convergence of banks, investors and companies around overall performance.
+Since their creation at the end of 2017, "sustainability linked loans" or “positive incentive loans” have made a remarkable breakthrough in the world of sustainable finance and beyond, in a dynamic convergence of banks, investors and companies around overall performance.

 Faced with a $180 billion green bond market, this new product is already valued at nearly $40 billion ($36 billion in 2018) and banks estimate that this value will continue to rise with the huge influx of applications from (primarily) European companies.
 Broader in scope that green bonds (which are dedicated to financing green projects), positive incentive loans are not allocated to specific projects, and they concern companies of all sizes and sectors.
 However, these loans require a certain maturity in terms of social responsibility.
 This most likely explains their recent appearance on the market.

 These loans are indexed according to company extra-financial performance, either on their ESG rating carried out by specialized agencies, or on some specific indicators defined by the bank and the company, which tends to be more generalized.
 If the company meets or exceeds these objectives, it receives a bonus.
 If the company fails, it can incur a penalty, or even be forced to carry out corrective actions the following year.
 "The purpose is to evaluate the company not on its commitments but on its achievement," said Cécile Moitry, Head of Finance and Sustainable Investment at BNP Paribas CIB.
 Among the 50 or so issuers that have subscribed to these types of loans indexed on ESG criteria are French companies including: Danone, EDF, Bel and Séché environment.